 Cannabis is widely used.
 It is primarily metabolized by the liver, but about a fifth is renally eliminated.
-It and 2C19.
+It inhibits CYP450 enzymes, including 3A4, 2D6, 2C9, and 2C19.
 In addition to its potential interactions with anticoagulants, it can also prolong sedation and increase the risk of myocardial ischemia.
-Patients with cannabis use disorder can experience increased perioperative morbidity and mortality.
-12-14
+Patients with cannabis use disorder can experience increased perioperative morbidity and mortality.12-14